isaacs/minipass/README.md

 There are several things that make Minipass streams different from (and in some ways superior to) Node.js core streams.

-Please read these caveats if you are familiar with noode-core streams and intend to use Minipass streams in your programs.
+Please read these caveats if you are familiar with node-core streams and intend to use Minipass streams in your programs.

 ### Timing